 Deep in the awe-inspring Wadi Rum Desert sits this beautiful modern campsite that likes to blend the authentic Bedouin feel with contemperary amenities.
 The main luxury tent offers buffet or continental breakfast along with a full restaurant featuring local cuisine and the camp grounds have common spaces to enjoy the desert in comfort.
 Each tent is air-conditioned, en-suite bathroom with complimentary toiletries.

 Set in a stone building, this homey hotel is 3 km from the archaeological site of Petra.
 The cozy, relaxed rooms come with free Wi-Fi and flat-screen TVs, plus room service, minibars, and tea and coffeemakers.
 Other amenities include an indoor pool, a sauna, a terrace and a business center, plus barbecue facilities.

-Fabric - an Atlas Boutique Hotel
+Artist - an Atlas Boutique Hotel

 *Please note that due to availability, these exact hotels may not all be available during all Detours trips.
 However, we will always replace these with similar hotels, and will never downgrade.

 Don’t worry about getting chilly, our trips are scheduled in the warmer months ensuring maximum warmth and sunshine!
 Temperatures will vary from warm to hot throughout the trip depending on the landscape but you can expect temperatures in the high 70’s and 80’s Fahrenheit (high 20’s Celsius) during the day.
 Even in the Jordanian desert days are predictably warm/hot in the daytime all through the year, then around 65F/18C at the lower end at night.
 That said, weather can sometimes be unpredictable so it's always good to pack a “just in case” outfit for the odd rainy day.